The Enneagram and Mental Illness: Understand Each Type's Predispositions

 Moderate – Escalating Narcissistic Behaviors

-- Engaging in deceptive practices to maintain a successful image
+- Deceptive practices to maintain a successful image

-- Alienating others due to an excessive focus on personal achievements
+- Alienating others due to excessive focus on personal achievements

-- Developing a false self-image and living a double life
+- False self-image and living a double life

 - Justifying unethical behavior to reach goals